 Creating a World Without Bullying – Bullying is a widespread epidemic.
 Children who bully are at risk for more serious behavior problems.
 What is bullying?
 What causes youth to bully?
 What resources are in place to assist “the child” who demonstrates bullying behaviors?
 This unique interactive workshop is for the youth who bully other youth.
 Youth will understand how their behavior aligns with the definition of bullying.
 They will explore potential causes for their aggressive behavior.
 Through dialogue and candid discussions, youth are encouraged to channel negativity and use their voice positively to effect change and help end the bullying of others.

 What’s In My IEP? – PEATC is excited to be providing IEP consultations with students!
 In Virginia, the IEP team must invite transition age students to attend their IEP meetings.
 This becomes even more important when the student is 14 years or older and the team is considering goals for after they leave high school, including further education, employment, and independent living goals.
 It is vital that students bring their own perspective to their IEP meetings.
-Participating in their own IEP meeting empowers students to be stronger self-advocates and be more connected to his/her IEP goals.
+Participating in their own IEP meeting empowers students to be stronger self-advocates and be more connected to their IEP goals.
 To help students feel more confident about participating in their IEP meetings and to ensure that their needs, choices, and preferences and what they want to do after high school is accurately reflected in their IEP, PEATC is offering individual consult meetings with students.
 These consultations will help student participants better understand what is in the IEP and how it relates to achieving their goals and dreams.
 While parents and guardians are encouraged to listen in, the conversation will be with the student.
 Contact PEATC about scheduling IEP consults with your group of students.